 There are three main goals to the vctrs package, each described in a vignette:

-To define type- and size-stability as desirable function properties, use them to analyse existing base function, and to propose better alternatives;
+To define size- and type-stability as desirable function properties, use them to analyse existing base functions, and to propose better alternatives;

 vignette("stability").
 This work has been particularly motivated by thinking about the ideal properties of